 7. A Large Proportion of Patients with Coronary Artery Disease Don’t Have Elevated LDL-C

-A much cited study published in 2009 reported lipid measurements among 232.000 patents with coronary artery disease admitted to hospitals in the U.S. between 2000 and 2006.
+An often cited study published in 2009 reported lipid measurements among 232.000 patients with coronary artery disease admitted to hospitals in the U.S. between 2000 and 2006.
 Almost half of these individuals had LDL-C levels less than 100 mg/dl (2.6 mmol/l) which is relatively low.
 However, almost 55 percent of these patients had very low levels of HDL-C (less than 40 mg/dl or 1.0 mmol/l).

 The study is a reminder that low LDL-C according to current definitions does not prevent coronary artery disease.
 Although some scientists claim that further lowering is needed, this has still not been proven.

-8. Statin Drugs May Work Through Other Mechanisms than Lowering of LDL-C
+8. Statin Drugs May Work Through Other Mechanisms than Lowering LDL-C

 Statins are potent inhibitors of cholesterol biosynthesis.
 They are effective in secondary prevention of individuals with CVD.
 However, the overall benefits observed with statins appear to be greater than what might be expected from changes in lipid levels alone, suggesting effects beyond cholesterol lowering.